When did you start appreciating paneling?

 still love SAO though

-Different user here.
+Different anon here.
 I would say usually it's all standard boxes and paneling, but sometimes it can look really good.
 And the great thing about Nakaba's art is that there's always something happening in each panel, and each panel is always really busy and detailed.

 Because that's how you'd get a valid study concerning mainstream comics?
 Once you limit yourselves to shounen just because, the scope is extremely limited an your research becomes almost useless.